frashid1069/Tech-Haven-e-commerce/README.md

 # Tech-Haven-e-commerce

-An e-commerce website that allows for easy checkout for users.
+An e-commerce website for tech products, with easy checkout for users.